Torps96/Emerald-DAO-Shard-Tokenomics/README.md

 *We will let the community decide what happens with any unclaimed $Shards.
 For example, burn them, use for giveaways or send them to the community wallet.*

 ### $Shard Usecases
 $Shard usecases will be revealed in more detail in due course.
-Below outlines briefly the plans:
+Below briefly outlines plans:
+*Note: Plans are subject to change depending on community votes*
  * **Skins**: You will be able to spend your $Shard token on upgrading your Emerald to a new Gem 'skin' out of a choice of Ruby, Amethyst, Diamond.
 These skins will be used in future for mints & such *idk what to write here really*
  * **Other Usecases**: *Tcd and saharzzz tell meeeeee*